-The short answer is yes, dogs can eat marrowfat peas.
-They can also eat other types of peas which may contain lots of nutritional value for them.
+Yes, dogs can eat marrowfat peas, but it must be done in moderation and together with a healthy and well-balanced diet.
+Too much can cause issues like flatulence.
+Dogs can also eat other types of peas which may contain lots of nutritional value for them.

 In this post, you will learn more about marrowfat and other peas and how you can introduce them into your dog’s diet.